 Alliteration Doesn’t Add As Much As You Think to a Manuscript

 But more and more, I get picture book manuscripts that lean way too heavily on alliteration in order to “accomplish” (so thinks their author) both character and voice.
 It’s a lot like rhyme.
 A lot of writers remember rhyme in picture books, so they think they have to write in rhyme.
 A lot of writers see alliteration in PBs, so they alliterate.
 Both cause scribes to contort themselves into a type of sentence pretzel of unnatural language.

 In rhyme, writers adopt an almost Victorian syntax in order to make sure they end on the right word.
 In alliteration, word order also tends to sound unnatural because you’re letting the first letter dictate your word choice.
-This blog post has a terrible title.
+This blog post has a terrible opening line.
 “Alliteration always annoys.”
 Nobody talks like that!
 It doesn’t sound organic!
 But I had to in order to shoehorn some alliteration in there, and the writers in my slush perpetrate a lot worse in order to stay consistent at the expense of meaning.

 So instead of lending you a coveted voice, alliteration makes you sound contrived in most cases.
 And if I see another cutesy alliterative character name, I will scream.
 Aim for more sophistication in your writing, especially for the picture book audience.
 That will set you way, way, way above and beyond the rest of the slush.

 Picture books are my absolute favorite manuscripts to work on.
 If you’re using alliteration but suspect you could do better, hire me as your picture book editor.
 We’ll figure out your unique writing voice.